toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [viu](https://github.com/learn-anything/command-line-tools) - Command-line application to view images from the terminal written in Rust.
 * [vv](https://github.com/wolfpld/vv) - A terminal image viewer, supporting an extensive range of modern image formats.
 * [youtube-viewer](https://github.com/trizen/youtube-viewer) - Lightweight application that searches and streams videos from YouTube.
+* [Yozefu](https://github.com/MAIF/yozefu) - An TUI for exploring data of a Kafka cluster.

 ## <a name="browser"></a>Web browser